bibek12345/DIPC/CloudWorkshop_DIPC_600.md

 ![](images/500/image500_3.png)

-4. Once you have located the “ODI Execution” task icon, click on it.
+4. Once you have located the “ODI Execution” task icon, click on the “Create" button.

 ![](images/600/image600_4.png)